 A third theory is that Chihuahuas eat grass to purge intestinal parasites, such as roundworms, whipworms, hookworms and tapeworms, from their bodies.
 The high fiber content of grass could flush out such parasites.
 According to Kansas State University's Veterinary Health Center, approximately 34% of all dogs in the United States are infected with gastrointestinal parasites.
 In the southeastern states, this number jumps to 54%.
-If a Chihuahua suffers from an intestinal parasite, perhaps they'll eat grass to vomit and purge the parasite from their digestive system.
+If a Chihuahua suffers from an intestinal parasite, perhaps he'll eat grass to vomit and purge the parasite from his digestive system.

-But if your Chihuahua is on a worm preventative medicine -- like they should be -- there's no reason for them to purge intestinal parasites by eating grass, right?
-Some experts believe dogs inherited this trait from their wolf ancestors, who may have eaten grass to purge intestinal parasites.
-Wolves also preyed on grass-eating animals like squirrels, foxes, gophers and deer, eating their entire grass-filled stomachs.
+But if your Chihuahua is on a worm preventative medicine -- like he should be -- there's no reason for him to purge intestinal parasites by eating grass, right?
+Some experts believe dogs inherited this trait from their wolf ancestors (the modern-day dog shares 99.8% of its DNA with wolves).
+Wolves preyed on grass-eating animals like squirrels, foxes, gophers and deer, eating their entire bodies and grass-filled stomachs.

 Theory #4) Boredom

 Maybe your Chihuahua eats grass simply because he's bored.
 Chihuahuas need regular mental and physical stimulation.
 If you don't give it to them, they'll become bored and seek other ways to pass the time, such as chewing on carpet, tearing up rolls of toilet paper, barking at passing cars, biting their nails, and eating things they normally wouldn't, such as grass.